 Dr Joey Crawford is an Academic at the University of Tasmania by day, and a serial entrepreneur by night.
 He is currently Managing Director of carbon negative gin distillery, Negat-ve Distillery, and has been recognised locally, nationally, and internationally for his innovative research and development.
 He holds a PhD, Bachelor of Business (First Class Honours), and Bachelor of Education (Professional Honours) from the University of Tasmania.
 Through managerial roles and employment within the private education industry, Joey developed a well-grounded understanding of strategic challenges in management and leadership that has led to ground-breaking educational and leadership development research being implemented locally and across the globe.

-Lauren served as a police officer for twenty years in areas including drug and criminal investigation, prosecution and executive administration roles before transitioning to the business unit of the Department of Police, Fire and Emergency Management (DPFEM).
+Lauren works in emergency planning for Department of Education, Children and Young People having previously served as a police officer for twenty five years in areas including drug and criminal investigation, prosecution and executive administration roles before transitioning to the business unit of the Department of Police, Fire and Emergency Management (DPFEM).
 She was responsible for the development of strategic policy and departmental responses to vulnerable community groups, including people with disability.
 Lauren is now the Diversity and Inclusion Coordinator for the DPFEM.
 Lauren holds a Bachelors Degree (Prof Hons) in Public Sector Leadership and Management and a Bachelor of Social Science from UTAS.